raamana/graynet/_sources/cortical.rst.txt

 The following steps should help you get started and going quickly:

-    - Ensure Freesurfer processing is complete
+    - Ensure Freesurfer processing is complete.
+Check :ref:`run_fs` for more details
-    - It is **highly** recommended that you perform quality control on the Freesurfer outputs before you use them for analysis.
-Such QC is quite easy now using `visualqc <https://raamana.github.io/visualqc/readme.html>`_
     - Ensure you ran ``recon-all`` with ``-qcache`` flag choosing atleast one FWHM value (10 is the default).
 If not already run, it is quick to rerun on existing Freesurfer processing.
-    - check :ref:`run_fs` for more details.
+See :ref:`qcache_flag` for more details
+    - It is **highly** recommended that you perform quality control on the Freesurfer outputs before you use them for analysis.
+Such QC is quite easy now using `visualqc <https://raamana.github.io/visualqc/readme.html>`_.

 If graynet is installed without error, you should have ``graynet`` command in your path.
 Just type ``graynet`` and you should see it display options and usage instructions, as presented in :doc:`usage_cli` page.